Improved lower bounds for the number of fields with alternating Galois group: Introduction

 \subsection{Acknowledgements}

 This work was conceived at the Palmetto Number Theory Series conference in Columbia, SC in December, 2018.
 We thank Matthew Boylan and Michael Filaseta for organizing the conference, and the National Science Foundation (under Grant No. DMS-1802259) and the National Security Agency (under Grant No. H98230-16-1-0247) for funding it.
+We also thank an anonymous referee for a particularly careful reading and for suggesting numerous improvements.

 AL was supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1656518.
 RJLO was supported by National Science Foundation grant, DMS-1601398.
 FT was supported by grants from the Simons Foundation (Nos.
 563234 and 586594).